depeupleur/MWS-Alerts-SQS-XML-Lambda-Consumer/README.md

 In the AWS SQS Console you should see messages coming in and being consumed by your function as they do.

 Congratulations, your setup is complete!

+You should start to recieve email messages with the full JSON dump of the alerts sent from WMS.
+You can modify the code to format the information to suit your needs.